nishanthnandakumar/Lidar_Radar_Systems/README.md

 # Lidar_Radar_Systems

-This repository contains the assignments of Lidar Radar systems lecture
+This repository contains the assignment tasks for the course Lidar and Radar systems.